Harvey Cuckson: Early life

 Cuckson grew up in North Wales where he played junior rugby, and was later educated from the age of 13 years-old in Shropshire, England.

 Club career

+Bath and Worcester

 Cuckson was in the youth rugby pathway at Worcester Warriors prior to signing for Bath Rugby in December 2022.
 He featured for Bath in the Premiership Rugby Cup during the 2024-25 season, making his debut in a 73-0 win against Ampthill RUFC in November 2024.
 In May 2025, he had his contract extended by Bath.

 At the start of the 2025-26 season, he joined the newly-reformed Worcester Warrior team on loan to play in the RFU Championship.
+He made his debut as a starter against Hartpury.

+Loan to Scarlets

 In October 2025, he joined United Rugby Championship side Scarlets on a short-term loan.
 He made his Scarlets debut away against Lions in the United Rugby Championship just days later starting alongside fellow emergency loan signing Alex Groves in the second row, on 17 October 2025, in a 29-18 defeat.
+After his loan initially concluded, Cuckson linked up again with the Scarlets in November.

+Scarlets

+On 6 May, Cuckson joined the Scarlets on a permanent contract for the 2026–27 season.